Having trouble with your Chromecast? Don't worry, your question may be answered below. If your question isn't covered, try to troubleshoot your issue.

 Yes.
-You will need to disable AP/Client isolation, also known as client isolation, on your router.
-Please refer to your router documentation to learn how to disable AP isolation.
+You will need to disable AP isolation, also known as client isolation, on your router.
+Refer to your router documentation to learn how to disable AP isolation.

-If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP/client isolation, you will be unable to set up your Chromecast.
+If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel, or public network with AP or client isolation, you will be unable to set up your Chromecast.

-If you are attempting to connect through a WiFi extender, please check your extender settings.
-You will need to disable AP isolation on your WiFi extender before setting up Chromecast to work with your WiFi network.
+If you are attempting to connect through a Wi-Fi extender, check your extender settings.
+You will need to disable AP isolation on your Wi-Fi extender before setting up Chromecast to work with your Wi-Fi network.

 - We recommend that you plug your Chromecast into wall power using the USB power cable and power adapter that was provided in the box.

-- Mobile Device: Open your Chromecast app > Select your Chromecast device > Touch the Menu button in the top right corner > Touch "Reboot Chromecast"
+- Mobile Device: Open your Google Home app Select your Chromecast device Settings More button in the top right corner Reboot.

-Please keep in mind: Chromecast only works with networks which allow device to device communication.
-If the router/network on which you’re attempting to set up Chromecast has AP or client isolation enabled (typical of hotel rooms, school networks, corporate environments), you will not be able to set up your Chromecast device properly.
+Note: Chromecast only works with networks which allow device to device communication.
+If the router or network on which you’re attempting to set up Chromecast has AP or client isolation enabled (typical of hotel rooms, school networks, corporate environments), you will not be able to set up your Chromecast device properly.
 You will need to disable AP or client isolation on your router in order to set up Chromecast.
-If you need assistance disabling AP or client isolation on your router, please contact your router manufacturer.
+If you need assistance disabling AP or client isolation on your router, contact your router manufacturer.

 Manufacturers often call CEC by different names, including Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA Link and BRAVIA Sync (Sony), HDMI-CEC (Hitachi), CE-Link and Regza Link (Toshiba), SimpLink (LG), HDAVI Control, EZ-Sync, VIERA Link (Panasonic), EasyLink (Philips), and NetCommand for HDMI (Mitsubishi).

 If you purchased your Chromecast from someone other than a Google-authorized retailer, your purchase is not covered by our warranty.
-Please review our Warranty policy here.
+Review our Warranty policy here.